 As Kerry completes her MA in Counselling she is available for adult sessions at a discounted rate.
 She is passionate about helping people either online, or in the natural setting of Generation Farms.

 Horses have always held a sacred place in my life.
 I began exploring the field of therapeutic riding as a volunteer and assistant instructor.
 Later, I began searching for more dynamic, relational approaches to inform my own developing practice.What I found at Generation Farms was a community of passionate people with diverse backgrounds, who hold a core relational belief: horses are sentient beings, each deserving of the respect, protection and empathy that we grant our human peers.

-With my Masters program complete, I am very grateful to remain a part of the ‘farmily’ and provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.
+With my Master’s Degree in CYC and my Registraion as a Clinical Counsellor complete I am I am very grateful to remain a part of the Generation Farms ‘farmily’.
+I provide opportunities for youth in the community to experience the transformation fostered through authentic relationships and guided by the wisdom of our equine partners.

 My clients include children and youth with a wide range of needs, young adults, people with anxiety and those looking to develop connection with themselves and nature.

 CLBC Community Inclusion Team

 Since 2015 this group of skilled professionals have provided specialized 1 – 1 and group programs for young adults through Community Living BC.
 We are very happy to be offering this special service.